hww/PicoScheme/readme.md

 PicoScheme ESP32
 ==========

-The ESP32 version of the PicoScheme
+*Annotation*
+The branch of https://github.com/arichel/PicoScheme but modifyed for ESP32 MCU

 A small, embeddable scheme interpreter in c++17.
 This project started as a test bed to evaluate the new [std::variant] class template as plain c-union